mitch-dc/volkswagen_we_connect_id/README.md

+# Because I no longer have access to a Volkswagen ID vehicle, development on this integration has been discontinued.

 # Volkswagen We Connect ID [ONLY FOR EUROPE]
 _Volkswagen We Connect ID sensor provides statistics from the Volkswagen ID Api thru [WeConnect-python lib](https://pypi.org/project/weconnect/)._